kjchavez/distributed-deep-q/README.md

 Then follow the instructions at [http://caffe.berkeleyvision.org/installation.html](http://caffe.berkeleyvision.org/installation.html) to build Caffe and pycaffe.

+### Installing Redis, and Celery
+Redis is a nosql db and Celery is a task scheduling queue for executing jobs in different threads.

+    pip install -U celery[redis]

+### redis_collections
+This module is used for storing dictionary objects in redis for Python

+    pip install redis_collections

 ## Local Testing
 ### Without Spark
-Start a Redis server instance.
+[In a separate termial]Start a Redis server instance.

     redis-server

+[In a separate termial]Spawn Celery worker

+    cd param_server
+    celery -A tasks worker --loglevel=info

-Fire up the parameter server.
+[In a separate termial]Fire up the parameter server.

     python param-server/server.py models/deepq/solver.prototxt --reset

-In a separate terminal, start the Barista application with
+[In a separate termial]Start the Barista application with

     python main.py models/deepq/train_val.prototxt models/deepq/deepq16.caffemodel [--debug]